Vivek-04022001/Learning-Nodejs/4-natours/starter/notes.md

 - Optional paramets : `/api/v1/tours/:id/:x/:y?` here is y is optional parameters
 - Also , to get the parameters => request.params.
+- middleware depends upon the sequence of code execution.